Hawk and Trowel Drywall Texture

 Hawk and trowel texture can be described as layers of drywall mud flowing over other layers of drywall mud.
 It resembles at times waves of water, and at other times random circles of mud.
 The variation of texture style is controlled to a great extent by the thickness of material used.
 When looking to hire a tradesman to do a hawk and trowel texture, it is wise to ask for samples of their work.
 Hawk and trowel drywall texture varies quite a bit from one tradesman to another so it is important to make sure that you are happy with the style of hawk and trowel that they will produce.

-The terms hawk and trowel refer to two tools used in plaster stucco and cement finishing applications.
-The hawk refers to a 16" by 16" flat table like plate with a handle underneath protruding perpendicular to the hawk surface.
-The material is placed on the hawk in a small mound.
+The terms hawk and trowel refer specifically to two tools used in plaster, stucco, and cement finishing.
+The hawk is a 16" by 16" flat table like plate with a handle protruding perpendicular to the underside of the hawk surface.
+Material such as stucco, plaster, cement, or even drywall mud, is placed on the hawk in a small mound.

 Click on the images below for larger examples

 And here are some examples of a hawk and trowel drywall texture applied using very thick drywall mud.